driessene/Nanolab-Keithleys/README.md

-# UW-Platteville-Nanolab-Keithley
+# Nanolab-Keithley
-Code for the Keithley meters in the Nano lab at the University of Wisconsin - Platteville.
+Code for the Keithleys in the Nanolab

 # devices.py
 Contains all source meter objects.
 Contains all properties for Keithley2400 and Keithly6485